tomio13/RDM-Desktop/docs/Templates.md

 The units field lists the possibilities, unit field specifies what is selected.

+## groups
+if there is a key with the only value 'group' or 'group_id', then a new group is defined around the subsequent fields.
+This way we can get some structure in a large form.
+This group definition is kept in the YAML structure.
+(It has to be the value, because unique keys are required in a dict of python)

 # examples
 A couple of example templates are available in the templates folder, you can copy them for starting a new one.